Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Input-to-state Safety for Automated Trucks

-In order to incorporate real-worlds disturbances, numerical simulations are carried out using a high fidelity model of a ProStar+ in-production tractor built in TruckSim and Simulink.
-Pre-recorded experimental data is used to represent the preceding vehicle's speed $v_{\rm L}$ and acceleration $a_{\rm L}$; see Fig.~\ref{Fig:SimResults}(b),(d).
-In particular, the recorded data correspond to an emergency braking scenario in city traffic where the preceding vehicle decelerates from $15~{\rm [m/s]}$ to a full stop with acceleration reaching $-8~{\rm [m/s^2]}$.
+In order to incorporate real-world disturbances, numerical simulations are carried out using a high fidelity truck model built in TruckSim and Simulink.
+This model contains details about the engine, clutch, gearbox, tires and mechanical/hydraulic braking components which inevitably delay the realization of the longitudinal acceleration command and considered as disturbance in the simple model \eqref{eq:truck_model}.
+Pre-recorded experimental data is used to represent the preceding vehicle's speed $v_{\rm L}$ and acceleration $a_{\rm L}$; see Fig.~\ref{Fig:SimResults}(b,d).
+In particular, the recorded data correspond to an emergency braking scenario in city traffic where the preceding vehicle decelerates from ${15~{\rm [m/s]}}$ to a full stop with acceleration reaching ${-8~{\rm [m/s^2]}}$.
 The simulation results are presented in Fig.~\ref{Fig:SimResults} as blue curves.
-While the truck avoids the crash, it is unable to maintain safety ($h$ becomes negative in panel (c)) as the controller \eqref{eq:truck_nominal} is designed using the model \eqref{eq:truck_model} with no disturbance ($d=0$).
+While the truck avoids the crash, it is unable to maintain safety ($h$ becomes negative in panel (c)) as the controller \eqref{eq:truck_nominal} is designed using the model \eqref{eq:truck_model} with no disturbance.

-Next we modify the controller \eqref{eq:truck_nominal} as
+Next we modify the controller \eqref{eq:truck_nominal} as: